hexhart/TestScriptsGPT/README.md

 # Initial setup:
 Install and setup Puppeteer OR use Puppeteer IDE browser extension for Chrome browser.

-1. Copy the source code of the website page into chatGPT and generate the test scripts - be specific to mention Puppeteer syntax when creating the GPT prompt.
+1. Copy the source code of the website page into chatGPT and generate the test scripts, ensure to be specific to mention Puppeteer syntax when creating the GPT prompt.
 2. Copy the GPT generated tests scripts and paste into Puppeteer,
 3. Run test to ensure the scripts are working,
 4. Once the script is working successfully, save it into the Github tests folder.